Sign Up

 6. Pad hands open with a rolled washcloth

-1. The skin becomes warm and red in the area covering the bone.
+1. Stage 1: The skin becomes warm and red in the area covering the bone.
 This redness does not disappear after 15 minutes of pressure relief, and the skin has no break.

-2. An open wound appears in the form of a blister, which is red and painful.
+2. Stage 2: An open wound appears as a red and painful blister.

-3. The skin breaks, and the wound drains through the top layer of the skin.
+3. Stage 3: The skin breaks, and the wound drains through the top layer of the skin.
 The area surrounding the wound or blister is red, but the sore is no longer painful.

 Feeding

-If the patient needs help eating, treat him like an adult, give him choices, do not scold him for not eating or spilling, and do not rush mealtime.
-Encourage independence.
-Sit the person up with the head tilted slightly forward to help to swallow.
-Make sure dentures and glasses are used when eating if needed.
-Provide finger food if using a fork and spoon is hard.
-Cup your hand over the patient's hand to assist with eating.
-Bendable straws are useful when someone is drinking in bed.
-A thin sponge or nonslip pad will keep the plate from sliding around.
-Using divided plates or plates with rims helps in scooping food.
-Larger spoons and forks are easier to use.
+If the patient needs help eating, treat them like an adult, give them choices, and remain patient.
+Always encourage independence.
+Make sure dentures and glasses are in use while eating if needed.
+Providing finger foods can be a good alternative if using a fork and spoon is difficult.
+Consider using a nonslip pad under the plate to keep the plate from sliding around.
+Using divided plates or plates with rims can help the patient scoop food themself.
+Larger spoons and forks are generally easier to use (O'Hara-Leslie et al., n.d.).

-If the patient chokes easily or has trouble swallowing, check the care plan to see if you can feed the patient.
+If the patient chokes easily or has trouble swallowing, check the care plan to see if you can feed the patient (O'Hara-Leslie et al., n.d.).
 If you are approved to provide tube feeding, follow your employer's policy and procedure.

 Select one of the following methods to complete this course.